failmap/failmap/docs/source/topics/usage/user_guide.md

 # User Guide
-Failmap is split up into two user interfaces and several supporting administrative interfaces.
+Web Security Map is split up into two user interfaces and several supporting administrative interfaces.

 ## The map website
 The website is the site intended for humans.
 There are some controls on the website, such as the